Projects & Programs

 Part 150 Noise Study

 To meet FAA criteria to extend Runway 4R/22L, it is necessary to determine if the extension of Runway 4R/22L will change the noise environment in the vicinity of the airport.
-This study prepared by the URS Corporation will address the impact of noise and determine the need if any for future mitigation.
-This project documentation is currently being reviewed by the Federal Aviation Administration.
-The public’s comments and concerns are being integrated into the program.
-Completion is expected to occur in 2014.
+This study was prepared by the URS Corporation and addressed the impact of noise and determine the need if any for future mitigation.
+Additional information can be found in the Environmental Management section of the website here.
+This project documentation is posted below.

 Preliminary Design for Terminal Expansion